 For as long as I can remember, I have been told to use red lights at night to protect my night vision.
-This has been used by the military since before WW2.
-Recently, the US military has changed from red to green light.
+Red lights have been used by the military since before WW2.
+Recently, the US military changed from red to green light.

-The biggest factor in protecting your night vision is the brightness, or illumination level of the light.
-This has a more significant effect on night vision retention than does the choice of red or green.
-But it turns out that your eyes are more receptive to green light than red.
-Because of this, we gain better visual acuity at lower light levels of brightness than when using red light.
-Green lights also allow you to better tell the differences between colors than red lights.
-The magenta used on aviation charts, for example, is readily readable under green light, but not always with red.
+It turns out that your eyes are more receptive to green light than red.
+We gain better visual acuity at lower levels of brightness using green light than when using red light.
+In addition, green lights also help you tell the differences between other colors than red lights.

-Chances are that without some means to vary intensity of the light, no light will be perfect.
+Chances are that without some means to vary the intensity of the light, no light will be perfect.
 Red, green or blue-green lights will both help to protect your night vision.
-But the biggest concern is avoiding very high illumination levels, of either color, if retaining night vision acuity is your goal
+If retaining night vision acuity is your goal, the biggest concern is avoiding very high illumination levels, of either color.

-So when moving in the dark, you want the lowest level of brightness possible.
+When moving in the dark, you want the lowest level of brightness possible.
 In this case, you might want a green or blue-green light source since your eyes are more receptive to these colors than red.
 Red requires a high level of brightness.

 You can find flashlight filters on the internet or improvise using cellophane paper.